Things to See and Do

 To enter the park, purchase a 7-day pass for a fee of $30 dollars per private vehicle or per family (up to 5 persons).
 No need to wait in line to purchase the pass.
 The Pass is now available at Flanigan’s.
-It is non-transferable, non-refundable and may be upgraded during the 7-day period to the $80 Annual National Parks Pass at any National Park.
+It is non-transferable, non-refundable and may be upgraded during the 7-day period to the $80 Annual National Parks Pass for entry at any National Park.
 Visit the Zion National Park website for more information and trail maps.

 There are many ways to enjoy the park — from wheelchair accessible paths to technical climbing routes.
 Start your adventures at the Zion Visitor & Discovery Center ¼ mile north of Flanigan’s.
 They offer a free park video production and museum, bookstore, and have several helpful rangers to answer your park questions.
 The Free Shuttles operate from April through October.
 The Town Shuttle stops at Flanigan’s about every 12 minutes and will take you to the Park entrance – the Park Shuttle runs from the Visitor Center to trailheads along the river as often as every 6 minutes.